-When I was young, I had many circumstances where I had to fade my dreams just because I was a girl.
+When I was young, I encountered numerous circumstances where I was told not to pursue my dreams just because I was a girl.
 For example, school and sports were forbidden to other girls and me.
-All the situations I saw in my society and my experiences in life ignited my pursuit for gender equality.
+The daily injustices I witnessed and experienced in my society ignited my pursuit for gender equality.

 Please share your biggest wins as an advocate for gender equality.

 Facilitating workshops and coaching soccer for under-12 and under-14 girls teams in a small village is quite challenging.
-I started coaching soccer to these girls, but many parents forbid their daughters because they weren't supposed to play like boys and instead marry at the age of 16.
-Therefore, in the workshop, I explained to them their rights and about child marriage.
-Now, they have been playing soccer and they speak for themselves and stand for their rights.
+Menstruation is a taboo subject, and many parents forbid their daughters from playing sports like boys.
+Instead, these young girls are expected to spend their timing preparing to marry at the age of 16.
+Therefore, in the workshop, I teach the girls about their rights, about menstruation, how to avoid child marriage, and about the value of education.
+As a result, the girls have been playing soccer.
+They speak for themselves and stand for their rights.
 These girls are the change for the community.